bgp/bgpq4/README.md

 # NOTES ON SOURCES

-By default
-*bgpq4*
-trusts to data from all databases mirrored into NTT's IRR service.
+By default *bgpq4* trusts data from all databases mirrored into NTT's IRR service.
 Unfortunately, not all these databases are equal in how much can we trust their data.
-RIR maintained databases (AFRINIC, ARIN, APNIC, LACNIC and RIPE) shall be trusted more than the others because they are indeed have the knowledge about which address space allocated to this or that ASn, other databases lack this knowledge and can (and, actually, do) contain some stale data: noone but RIRs care to remove outdated route-objects when address space revoked from one ASn and allocated to another.
-In order to keep their filters both compact and actual, *bgpq4 users* are encouraged to use '-S' flag to limit database sources to only ones they trust.
+RIR maintained databases (AFRINIC, ARIN, APNIC, LACNIC and RIPE) shall be trusted more than the others because they have the knowledge about which address space is allocated to each ASN, other databases lack this knowledge and can (and actually do) contain some stale data: nobody but RIRs care to remove outdated route-objects when address space is revoked from one ASN and allocated to another.
+In order to keep their filters both compact and current, *bgpq4 users* are encouraged to use one of two method to limit database sources to only ones they trust.

+One option is to use the '-S' flag.
+This limits all queries to a specific data source.
+For example, the following command tells IIRd to only use data from the RIPE RIR DB to build the prefix list for the AS-SET:

+	$./bgpq4 -S RIPE AS-VOSTRON
+	no ip prefix-list NN
+	ip prefix-list NN permit 89.21.224.0/19
+	ip prefix-list NN permit 134.0.64.0/21

+Be aware though, than an AS-SET may contain members from other data sources.
+In this case IRRd won't respond to the bgpq4 query will all the prefixes in the AS-SET tree.
+Make sure to use the '-S' flag with all the data sources required for the AS-SET being expanded:

+	$./bgpq4 -S RIPE,ARIN AS-VOSTRON
+	no ip prefix-list NN
+	ip prefix-list NN permit 89.21.224.0/19
+	ip prefix-list NN permit 134.0.64.0/21
+	ip prefix-list NN permit 208.86.232.0/24
+	ip prefix-list NN permit 208.86.233.0/24
+	ip prefix-list NN permit 208.86.234.0/24
+	ip prefix-list NN permit 208.86.235.0/24

+The other option is to specify a source for an AS-SET or Route Set using the "::" notation.
+When bgpq4 detects this, it will look for "::" in the specified AS-SET or RS on the CLI, and in all members of the AS-SET/RS, and for each member with a data source specified in "::" format, it will set the IRRd data source to the given value, query the AS-SET/RS, then reset the data sources back to the default list for the next object in the tree.

+	$./bgpq4 RIPE::AS-VOSTRON
+	no ip prefix-list NN
+	ip prefix-list NN permit 89.21.224.0/19
+	ip prefix-list NN permit 134.0.64.0/21
+	ip prefix-list NN permit 208.86.232.0/22
+	ip prefix-list NN permit 208.86.232.0/24
+	ip prefix-list NN permit 208.86.233.0/24
+	ip prefix-list NN permit 208.86.234.0/24
+	ip prefix-list NN permit 208.86.235.0/24

+In comparison to the '-S' flag, this method return all the prefixes under the AS-SET, but the root of the tree "AS-VOSTRON" was queries from RIPE only.
+None of the member objects used the "::" notation so they were queries from the default source list (which is all sources).

 General recommendations:

 Use minimal set of RIR databases (only those in which you and your customers have registered route-objects).

-Avoid using ARIN-NONAUTH and RIPE-NONAUTH as trusted source: these records were created in database but for address space allocated to different RIR, so the NONAUTH databases have no chance to confirm validity of this route object.
+Avoid using ARIN-NONAUTH and RIPE-NONAUTH as trusted sources: these records were created in database but for address space allocated to different RIR, so the NONAUTH databases have no chance to confirm validity of this route object.